DevarakondaV/DevarakondaV.github.io/_posts/2023-05-23-Diving-into-automatic-differentiation.markdown

 \frac{d}{dx}f(g(h(x))) = \frac{df}{dg_2}[\frac{dg_2}{dg_1}[\frac{dg_1}{dg_0}\frac{dg_0}{dx}]] = 4[2[1[1]]] = 8
 $$

-#### Reverse Mode Auto differentiation - Back Propagation
+#### Reverse Mode Auto differentiation

-In order to keep this discussion as concise as possible, I've decided to only talk about reverse auto differentation.
-In the previous secion, we discussion forward mode accumulation.
-Most deep learning libraries will implement reverse auto differentation (Back Prop) because is it is significationly more efficient when dealing with a large number of variables.
-Reverse mode lets us compute the function $$y$$ and its derivative in two traversals.
+In the previous section, we discussed forward mode accumulation autodiff.
+Most deep learning libraries use an alternative strategy called reverse mode automatic differentiation (backpropagation).
+Although we will skip the details here, this strategy is significantly more efficient when dealing with a large number of trainable variables.
 In reverse mode, we differentiate the function with the innermost function first.
 An example is given below.

 $$
 \begin{align*}